adityamukhopadhyay/fb-event-scraper/README.md

 ## Acknowledgments

-This Facebook Event Scraper was created by [Your Name] and is actively maintained by the open-source community.
+This Facebook Event Scraper was created by Aditya Mukhopadhyay and is actively maintained by the open-source community.
 We appreciate your contributions and feedback to make this tool even more robust and valuable.

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 We welcome your contributions to help us maintain and enhance this project.